 The Owls rallied to down the Aggies 5-4 in College Station on April 17.

 Rice downed FIU 5-4 in 12 innings on Saturday, February 18

 Rice completed a three-game sweep of FIU with an 8-1 win on Sunday

-Sure, Rice had the league’s most hits, RBI, and a composite .293 batting average, but a high 212 walks with the fifth-lowest strikeout total reveals 1) Rice hitters are coached well, and 2) grow to trust their own improved discipline at the plate.
-On the defensive side, Van Hook's fielders finished 14th in the nation in fielding percentage (.977) while turning 48 double-plays on the year.
+Rice had the league’s most hits, RBI, and a composite .293 batting average, but a high 212 walks with the fifth-lowest strikeout total is Van Hook trademark.
+The Owl fielders finished 14th in the nation in fielding percentage (.977) while turning 48 double-plays on the year.

 In 2014 Van Hook’s corner infielders, Sklyer Ewing and Shane Hoelscher had a big role in helping the Owls take home another conference championship.
 After a pair of sensational seasons that included third-team All-America honors for Hoelscher and a sixth-round MLB draft selection for Ewing, both have since has begun their respective pro careers.

 It was the same in 2013 with Van Hook’s closely-tutored player Christian Stringer.
 The Owl second baseman went on to be named the MVP of the C-USA Tournament while earning a high draft spot by the Chicago White Sox.
 There’s definitely pattern to the successful results of Van Hook’s coaching skills.

 A native of Brenham, Tex., Clay played one season at Navarro College before becoming a three-year letterman at the University of Texas (2005-07).
 He earned second team all-Big 12 and was selected by the Seattle Mariners in the major league draft.
 Van Hook earned his degree at Texas in 2008 while serving one season as a student-coach with the Longhorns.